Panote Sirivadhanabhakdi

 Panote Sirivadhanabhakdi (ปณต สิริวัฒนภักดี) is a Thai businessman and CEO of Frasers Property, a Singapore-based real estate development firm.

 In 2016, Panote was named CEO of Frasers.
 He has overseen the development of One Bangkok, a $4 billion mixed-used project that includes Thailand's tallest building.

 He is the youngest son of Thai Chinese billionaire Charoen Sirivadhanabhakdi (Su Xuming), the founder and chairman of ThaiBev.

+Corporate Sustainability Issue

+Debates over corporate animal welfare policies have included scrutiny of Frasers Hospitality’s supply chain practices.
+While industry standards have shifted toward phasing out battery cages, Frasers Hospitality, subsidiary of Frasers Property, has yet to announce a definitive timeline for change.
+The company’s stance on the issue has been the subject of campaigns by advocacy groups and consumer rights organizations.

+As Frasers Property's CEO, Panote Sirivadhanabhakdi has the power to change Frasers’ policies regarding battery cages but refuses to take any action to implement changes in Frasers Hospitality supply and sign a cage-free eggs commitment.